CODECO: 2019 disarmament talks

 In mid 2019, the United Nations accused armed Lendu groups of mass killings of Hema civilians, but did not name CODECO directly.
 Shortly after one of the group's attacks, Congolese President Félix Tshisekedi pledged in July to "eliminate" it.

 In September 2019, the group entered into negotiations with the Ituri regional government to cease its operations and disarm.
 The group offered to lay down its arms, so long as a disarmament deal gave amnesty to its members, provided CODECO fighters a right to join the Congolese Army with their current rank if they so choose, or disarm and be reintegrated into civilian life as part of a DDR campaign.
-The Ituri government did not immediately agree to the terms, but agreed to talks with CODECO, which were generally well-received by the local communities.
+The Ituri government did not immediately agree to the terms, but agreed to talks with CODECO, which were generally well received by the local communities.

 The group's fighters entered into pre-disarmament cantonment shortly thereafter, but the peace process dragged on.
 Negotiations stalled and CODECO members were subjected to very poor living conditions and food shortages, which led to the formation of anti-ceasefire factions, which once more took up arms.
 Several hundred CODECO fighters remained in a run-down 'transit centre' for several weeks in January 2020, before they themselves also left, carrying with them the same weapons they entered with.

 2020 campaign, splits and ceasefire

-In 2020, the group launched a series of large-scale attacks concurrently (though not necessarily in coordination) with various Congolese rebel and Islamist groups, which led to several thousand deaths.
-It and other Lendu militias suffered several setbacks during March of that year, including the killing of its own leader Ngudjolo, but then returned on the offensive by April, reasserting control over various localities in North-Eastern Congo.
-However, the death of its leader left CODECO splintered into various different factions, some of which stood accused of carrying out atrocities against civilians.
+In 2020, the group launched a series of large-scale attacks concurrently, though not necessarily in coordination, with various Congolese rebel and Islamist groups, which led to several thousand deaths.
+It and other Lendu militias suffered several setbacks in March, including the killing of its own leader Ngudjolo, In April, they went on the offensive, reasserting control over various localities in North-Eastern Congo.
+The death of its leader left CODECO splintered into different factions, some of which stood accused of carrying out atrocities against civilians.

 In the following months, officials from the United Nations blamed several massacres described as "akin to crimes against humanity" on CODECO.
 What followed was an appeal by Congolese President Félix Tshisekedi for an end to the inter-ethnic conflict in the country.
 CODECO agreed and announced a unilateral ceasefire in August 2020.

-About a month later, about 100 heavily armed CODECO fighters entered the city of Bunia and demanded the release of several group members, which were being held in a local prison.
-Security forces made no attempt to stop the fighters from entering the town and a UN source cited by Reuters reported that they had entered the city under escort from the Congolese police.
+In September 2020, about 100 heavily armed CODECO fighters entered the city of Bunia and demanded the release of several group members from a local prison.
+Security forces made no attempt to stop the fighters from entering the town.
+A UN source cited by Reuters reported that they had entered the city under escort from the Congolese police.
 An army spokesperson stated that there was no conflict and that the situation was under control, adding the CODECO fighters had only come to ask for better treatment and the release of prisoners.
-It was later revealed that the actual number of fighters involved was around 200 (including what appeared in a video of the event to be children combatants), as well as that they had belonged to the CODECO/ALC.
+It was later revealed that the actual number of fighters involved was around 200, including video of child combatants, and that they belonged to the CODECO/ALC.